 Preparing Young Adults for STEM Technical Careers

-Businesses like Siemens continue to seek silled workers to expand and diversify their STEM workforce.
-America’s young adults face the unique challenge of competing for 21st century jobs with international peers, while also facing significant barriers sto postsecondary education and training that adequately prepares them for work.
-Addressing this disconnect is critical for America’s employers, the next generation of workers, and renewing the promise of the American dream for everyone, regardless of their bacckground or zip code.
+Businesses like Siemens continue to seek workers with STEM skills to expand and diversify their workforce.
+America’s young adults face the unique challenge of competing for 21st century jobs with international peers, while also facing significant structural barriers to postsecondary education and training that adequately prepares them for work.
+Addressing these challenges is critical for the economic security of the next generation of workers, America’s employers, and renewing the promise of the American dream for everyone, regardless of their background or zip code.

-Many of these jobs require competencies in science, technology, engineering, and math, or a combination of these STEM fields.
-These middle-skill jobs (referring to the credential, which is more than a high school diploma but less than a four-year degree, and not the level of talent) are essential to our nation’s economic growth and provide promising career oppportunities.
-The Siemens Foundation’s workforce development initiatives increase access to these skills and help businesses and workers achieve greater prosperity.
+Many of these jobs require competencies in science, technology, engineering, and math (STEM), more than a high school diploma but less than a four-year degree and provide advancement opportunities for workers.
+The Siemens Foundation’s workforce development initiatives increase equitable access to critical education and training programs and help businesses and workers achieve greater prosperity.

 Our vision for closing the opportunity gap:

-- Raise awareess in national forums and through partnership programs
+- Raise awareness in national forums as a thought leader and partner

-- Promote a positive perception of STEM middle-skill opportunities
+- Promote a positive perception of STEM technical career opportunities

 The Aspen Institute – College Excellence Program

-The Aspen Prize for Community College Excellence is the nation’s signature recognition of high achievement and performance among America’s community colleges and recognizes institutions for exceptional student outcomes in four areas: student learning, certificate and degree completion, employment and earnings, and high levels of access and success for minority and low-income students.
+The Aspen Prize for Community College Excellence is the nation’s signature recognition of high achievement and performance among America’s community colleges and recognizes institutions for exceptional student outcomes in four areas: student learning, certificate and degree completion, employment and earnings, and high levels of access and success for minority students and those from low-income backgrounds.

 National Governors Association (NGA)

-Leveraging the American Apprenticeship Grants (AAG), a historic $175 million federal program to expand apprenticeships, the National Governors Association Center for Best Practices provides tailored support and peer-learning open to grant winners to achieve and sustain success.
-The goal – scale participation in apprenticeships, expand the workforce development model to new industries and sectors, and share innovations from the grantees nationwide.
+Leveraging the U.S. Department of Labor’s American Apprenticeship Initiative (AAI), a historic $175 million federal investment to expand registered apprenticeships, the Center provides tailored support and peer-learning for grantees to achieve and sustain success.
+The goal – scale registered apprenticeships in the U.S., expand the model to new industries and underrepresented populations, and share innovations nationwide.

-This project will leverage Advance CTE’s membership – state CTE directors and leaders from all 50 states – as well as CTE: Learning that works for America, a national campaign adopted by 49 states and over 700 communities, to ensure any resources and lessons learned are disseminated and implemented widely.
+To increase the number and diversity of students participating in Career Technical Education (CTE) in high school, Siemens and Advance CTE partnered to help state and local leaders, school counselors, and educators communicate the value of CTE to students and their families.
+Advance CTE conducted national research to identify effective messaging that resonates well with potential students and their families, and helps educators adapt that messaging locally for their communities.
+This project leverages Advance CTE’s network – state CTE directors and leaders from all 50 states – as well as CTE: Learning that works for America, a national campaign adopted by 49 states and over 700 communities, to ensure any resources and lessons learned are disseminated and implemented widely.
 The goal – provide effective recruitment strategies to increase participation in high-quality CTE.

 Association of Controls Professionals